Current U.S. Student

 Fall Start

-The grant period must begin in late-August and end no later than June.
-A mandatory Fulbright Arrival Orientation takes place in Copenhagen at end of August, and you must therefore plan your start date accordingly.
-Fulbright Denmark does not offer grants to Summer University.
+The grant period must begin in late-August and end in June.
+A mandatory Fulbright Arrival Orientation takes place in Copenhagen at the end of August, and you must therefore plan your start date accordingly.
+Fulbright Denmark does not offer grants to Summer University or preparatory courses.

-If you are selected as a finalist, there must be total correspondence between the grant period in the application, the admission period at the Danish university, and the dates of the Danish residence permit which you will apply for with the help of your Danish host university.
-Therefore, your application to Fulbright Denmark must include the grant period and you must prove that your residence permit will be arranged through the Danish host university to cover this period.
-Please see more information under the Affiliation Section.
+If you are selected as a finalist, there must be cohesion between the required grant period of ten months, the admission period at the Danish university, and the dates of the Danish residence permit which you will apply for with the help of your Danish host university.

 Orientation